Now 1st in the East, Philadelphia Union +1300 Odds to Win MLS Cup

-- The Philadelphia Union is in first place in the MLS Eastern Conference
+- The Philadelphia Union are in first place in the MLS Eastern Conference

 - Philadelphia has lost once in its last 10 games